Charles Bullis House: Historical significance

 In 1863 Charles Bullis deeded the property to his son, Dr. Abraham Bullis, who lived and practiced medicine in the neighboring town of Farmington.
-Charles's wife Ellen and his daughter Emma retained life use of the house, unt1l 1879 and 1905 respectively.
+Charles's wife Ellen and his daughter Emma retained life use of the house, until 1879 and 1905 respectively.
 In 1866 upon the death of both Charles and Abraham, the property was passed on to Abraham's son Abraham R. Bullis (1854-1928), who was a civil engineer.
 His children, Charles and Nettie, retained ownership of the property until their deaths in 1974 and 1979 respectively.

 Six of the 59 acres (approximately ten acres were taken for the canal and railroad rights of way) were bequeathed to the Landmark Society, while the remaining acreage was left to the town of Macedon (now Bullis Park).
 In 1984, the property was sold as a single family home.

 The Charles Bullis House is significant as a distinctive example of early nineteenth century cobblestone architecture.
 This construction technique is primarily found in Central and Western New York and appears to be the result of both geologic and historic factors.
 Cobble-sized stones, deposited by the Ice Age glacier about 40,000 years ago, are abundant along the southern Ontario Lake plain.
 According to a study by Robert Roudabush, approximately 60% of more than 660 cobblestone buildings in New York State are located in an area between the Genesee River and Syracuse, which has an abundance of drumlins and other major stone deposits.

 Another geologic factor important to the cobblestone architecture phenomenon is the presence of limestone outcroppings found in this region.
 The lime processed from the rock was used in making hydraulic cement for the construction of the Erie Canal and was a primary ingredient for making mortar used in cobblestone construction.

 The men who built cobblestone structures are believed to have been skilled masons who worked on the Erie Canal, from its initial construction (1817-1825) through its periods of enlargement (1832-1862).
 In fact, the period of cobblestone architecture coincides with the period of Erie Canal construction and reconstruction: the earliest structures built about 1825 and the last erected about 1860.